 Fitness journals are self-paced, self-reflective tools.
 They serve as a platform for the mind-body experience as you work toward your fitness goals.
 You can track your progress, write your thoughts, or make lists for meal planning or exercising.
 Whether you’re training for a competition, trying to lose or gain weight, or simply focusing on your health, a fitness journal is a great companion.

-If you’re ready to put pen to paper in a fitness journal, keep reading our buying guide.
-We’re sharing an overview of features to compare, recommending a few of our favorites, plus offering a couple journaling tips along the way.
+We’re sharing an overview of features to compare plus offering a couple journaling tips along the way.

 Competitors: Bodybuilders, marathon runners, and professional athletes are just some examples of fitness competitors who use journals.
 The books provide an ideal way to track minor and major changes that impact progress and help keep athletes on track for competition day.

 People who want to lose or gain weight: Those on programs to lose or gain weight also use fitness journals.
 They’re helpful for keeping track of mindsets and behaviors that play a role in one’s relationship with food and fitness.
 Many individuals also maintain fitness journals to share with their doctors and therapists for regular assessments.

 Individuals in rehabilitation: People in rehab programs, especially those who have undergone major surgery, maintain fitness journals to chart progress.
 They’re able to set realistic goals with the physicians and physical therapists involved in their care, and the journal can highlight weekly progress, even if it’s gradual or incremental.